Skip to Content

 Additive Manufacturing

-Additive Manufacturing (AM) is a method of producing mechanical parts by adding material layer-by-layer based on a 3D model.
 There are seven technologies within AM and some of these are 3D printing.
-Most materials can be used, Equinor has tested Titanium, 316L stainless steel, Inconel 625 and 718 and super duplex in addition to various polymer/composite materials.
+Most materials can be used, and so far, Equinor has tested Titanium, 316L stainless steel, Inconel 625 and 718 and super duplex in addition to various polymers and composite materials.

-Why?
 Additive Manufacturing – an enabler for the Digital Inventory

 Additive Manufacturing is where the digital world meets the physical world.